nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 *Figure 13b: Example bar chart of Tracey in response to the `summarise` command.*

-From *Figure 13a* and *Figure 13b*, when the user inputs the `Summarise` command, the results displayed charts of the student population categorised by `Covid Status`.
+From *Figure 13a* and *Figure 13b*, when the user inputs the `Summarise` command, the results display charts of the student population categorised by `Covid Status`.
 These charts are separated into the students' `Block` and their `Faculty`.

 ### 3.12.
 Archiving Tracey
 Archive the current Tracey database.
 The archived database will be saved in `ROOT/data/archive/DIRECTORY/ARCHIVED_FILE` where: